Alabama urges no delay in BP oil spill trial

 The April 20, 2010 explosion of the Deepwater Horizon drilling rig killed 11 workers and triggered the largest U.S. offshore oil spill from BP's ruptured Macondo well.

 About 4.1 million barrels of oil were spilled and not cleaned up, the U.S. government has estimated.
-BP still faces claims from the U.S. government; Gulf states; and drilling partners Transocean Ltd, which owned the rig, and Halliburton Co, which provided cementing services.
+BP still faces claims from the U.S. government; Gulf states; and drilling partners Transocean Ltd RIGN.VX, which owned the rig, and Halliburton Co (HAL.N), which provided cementing services.

 Barbier has said he plans to meet privately with the parties on May 3 to discuss scheduling and other matters.